A free Premium account on the FCL.055 website! Read here

 You have an increased susceptibility to fainting.

-.the reason a pilot cannot fly straight after donating blood is due to loss of haemoglobin which will cause a decrease tolerance to hypoxia and with the loss of blood volume also risk of fainting..aircrew are advised that in order to prevent the very slight risk of post transfusion faintness or syncope they should refrain from donating blood or plasma if they are required to fly within twenty four hours. exemple 280 You have an increased susceptibility to fainting.
+The reason a pilot cannot fly straight after donating blood is due to loss of haemoglobin which will cause a decrease tolerance to hypoxia and with the loss of blood volume also risk of faintingaircrew are advised that in order to prevent the very slight risk of post transfusion faintness or syncope they should refrain from donating blood or plasma if they are required to fly within twenty four hoursThe chance you get the bends is higher after blood-donation. your blood-pressure is too low after blood-donation. your heart rate is too low after blood-donation.

 Suddenly flying over small trees after prolonged flying over tall trees.